ryanpkennedy/df-healthbench/README.md

 #### Manual Testing

-The simplest way to test the endpoints is to go to http://localhost:8000/docs.
+The simplest way to interact with the endpoints is to go to http://localhost:8000/docs.
 This allows you to view all of the endpoints through a web UI, with instructions and example requests to try out.

-It is helpful to view the log output while the backend is processing requests.
+It is helpful to view the log output while the backend is processing requests, to see what is going on in the backend.
 Use `docker-compose logs -f` to view backend logs.

 #### Automated Testing

 There is also a comprehensive pytest test suite with 140+ tests covering all 5 core project parts.
 See `add_docs/testing.md` for details.
+As previously mentioned, `make test` will run the whole test suite.

 ## What's Included